 Should You Raise Your Prices?

-When I first met my wife Karen she had a job at a local butcher shop.
+When I first met my wife Karen she had a job at a local butcher shop in Vancouver, BC.
 The owner’s name was Fred.
 He was a master at pricing.

 He always positioned himself at the main cutting table with the butchers to his left and the meat display counter to his right.
 Fred was right there should anything need his attention; he could also keep his eyes and ears on everything.
 He regularly heard his customers talking about his prices and they didn’t know it.